-Recorded minimum basement depth in drill hole GSQ Normanton 1 west of EPG 34 is 635 m,.
+Recorded minimum basement depth in drill hole GSQ Normanton 1 is 635 m,.
 Geological logs show that the basement intersected at this depth is a coarse grained granite which is commonly fractured and sheared.
 The shears and fractures are infilled with chlorite.
 The total depth of GSQ Normanton 1 was 713m.